g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 ##  Real-world examples illustrating performance differences between Protocols
 Numerous websites and web apps provide real-world examples of how HTTP/1.1, HTTP/2, and HTTP/3 function differently.
 Here are a few typical situations:

-* Website Loading Speed: HTTP/1.1 websites load resources sequentially over distinct TCP connections, leading to increased latency, especially over distant servers or unreliable networks.
-In contrast, HTTP/2 utilizes multiplexing to retrieve multiple resources simultaneously over a single TCP connection, significantly reducing load times for complex websites.
-HTTP/3, powered by QUIC, further minimizes latency by eliminating head-of-line blocking and improving congestion management, resulting in faster loading times, particularly on cellular networks or in high packet loss scenarios.
+* Website Loading Speed: Websites using HTTP/1.1 load resources in a sequential manner via separate TCP connections, which increases delay, especially when transferring data over distant servers or unstable networks.
+In contrast, HTTP/2 dramatically lowers load times for complicated websites by using multiplexing to fetch numerous resources at once over a single TCP connection.
+With QUIC powering HTTP/3, latency is further reduced by doing away with head-of-line blocking and enhancing congestion control, which leads to quicker loading times, especially on cellular networks or in situations with heavy packet loss.

 * Streaming and Real-Time Communication: Because HTTP/2 and HTTP/3 offer server push and multiplexing, streaming services—like video and music platforms—can benefit from improved performance.
 This makes it possible to distribute media content more effectively, which leads to buffering reduction and smoother playback.
 Based on QUIC, HTTP/3 offers reduced latency, which is advantageous for real-time communication applications like chat rooms and multiplayer games.
 This improves the user experience by enabling faster response times and data delivery.